Skip to main content

 Inflammatory Markers (hs-CRP) Systemic inflammation can impair hormone receptor function and metabolic pathways.

 The impact of hormonal interventions on cardiovascular health is a critical area of long-term monitoring.
-While optimizing sex hormone levels can improve metabolic parameters, clinicians must also consider potential effects on blood pressure, lipid profiles, and hematocrit.
+While optimizing sex can improve metabolic parameters, clinicians must also consider potential effects on blood pressure, lipid profiles, and hematocrit.
 Elevated hematocrit, a potential side effect of TRT, can increase blood viscosity and cardiovascular risk, necessitating regular monitoring via complete blood counts and potential therapeutic phlebotomy.

 Neurotransmitter Function and Cognitive Impact